 Black cherry shares space with red raspberry capped with a candied note that is vaguely reminiscent of Red Hots if you remember that confection, but with the spice obediently subdued.
 Simple and pleasant but it develops a satisfying earthiness as it sits in the glass.

 In the mouth there is a touch of apparent sweetness up front.
-It’s medium bodied with soft midsection until acidity gathers and urges the wine forward giving it some length.
-The finish is nicely fruited and it stays so through its terminus, giving you a little grippiness and the end like tiny daggers.
+It’s medium bodied with a soft midsection until acidity gathers and urges the wine forward giving it some length.
+The finish is nicely fruited and it stays so through its terminus, with tannins giving you a little grippiness and acidity in the end like tiny daggers.